-Dance can give a close connection between couples or a communal effect (as in the hora at a Jewish wedding).
+Dance can create a close connection between couples or a communal effect (as in dancing the hora at a Jewish wedding).
 It can also be a very personal expression.

 For “whirling dervishes” and some other religious groups, dance is used to induce a spiritual state.
 A similar effect has been described with rave where, with pulsing rhythm, flashing lights, and being in motion with the crowd, some experience things they describe as transforming and transcendent.

 Gabrielle Roth describes movement as “both my medicine and my meditation”.